danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Microsoft / OSS Requirements
 In conversation with the team, the following requirements (or at least strong preferences) have emerged:
- 1. The solution has to make sense in the OSS context.
-Includes:
-   a. exposing the status of this feature, and
+ 1. We should expose the status of the feature.
-   b. making sure that behavior (and perhaps rationale) is well-documented.
  2. Users should be able to discover all content on their server.
+ 3. For OSS, we should ensure that feature behavior is well-documented.

 ## Explored Approaches